 Characteristics of Dendrocalamus giganteus

-As the name suggests, the most noteworthy feature of giganteus is its staggering size.
+As this name suggests, the most noteworthy feature of giganteus is its staggering size.
 Members of the genus Gigantochloa don’t even come close.
 Unlike other giant bamboo species, such as Dendrocalamus asper and Guadua angustifolia, D. giganteus is especially suitable as an ornamental.
 The prepossessing culms are smooth and free of thorns.

-Like other tropical bamboo, and all varieties of Dendrocalamus, this is a clumping bamboo, and its canes are generally packed together pretty tightly.
-You don’t have to worry about it spreading the way temperate bamboo does, but you will need to allow it a wide birth.
+Like other tropical bamboo and all varieties of Dendrocalamus, this is a clumping bamboo, and its canes are generally packed together pretty tightly.
+You don’t have to worry about it spreading the way temperate bamboo does, but you will need to allow it a wide berth.
 Once fully established, the total footprint can easily cover a diameter of 15-20 feet.
 To reach its full potential, this bamboo will require tropical conditions.
 It can survive mild frosts, but they will stunt the plant’s growth and prevent it from growing to full size.

 Dendrocalamus asper vs. Dendrocalamus giganteus